Introduction

 - XXHASH (for hash function)

-Rather than measuring the performance of each individual methods exported by the library on some dataset, it measures the time taken by some test programs computing the solution of a small problem using the methods of the containers for this (to provide more real world examples).
+Rather than measuring the performance of each individual methods exported by the library on some dataset, it measures the time taken by some test programs implementing a defined algorithm using the methods of the containers for this (to provide more real world examples).
+Of course, it doesn't mean that these algorithms match with your use cases, so you should take them with a grain of salt.

 Each dataset size is chosen so that the time using by the best library is around 1 second (which is a compromise between execution time and reliability of the test result).

-The performance tests are performed around the following functionalities:
+The performance programs are performed around the following functionalities:

 - sorted set container,

-- unordered map container (on unsigned 64 bits type, on 256 bits type and on string type),
+- unordered map container (on unsigned 64 bits type, on 256 bits type and on string type) with a 50% found/un-found ratio,

 - string concat,